 The track passes through the towns of Yass, Wee Jasper and Albury and nearby the towns of Tumut, Talbingo and Tumbarumba.
 It has 17 primitive campsites, picnic facilities, numerous boardwalks and three major bridges over rivers.

 A detailed map kit for the Hume and Hovell Walking Track is available for $20 (plus $5 postage and handling for up to 2 of these items) from the DPI Book Shop at Orange, call toll-free 1800 028 374 or email firstname.lastname@example.org.
 The 8-map kit includes detailed track notes, elevation and campsites, as well as notes on the original 1824 expedition and recommendations for shorter walks.
-You can also use the order form (PDF 139 kb).
+To order the map kit, please use the order form (PDF 139 kb).
 Discounts are provided on Crown Lands trail map kits to wholesale and retail outlets.
 Please contact the DPI Bookshop for detail on the prices of map kits, postage & handling.

 |Wee Jasper Visitor Information|

 |Tumbarumba shire council|